coatespt/cursor-twitter/SESSION_NOTES.md

 Fortunately, new subjects actually arrive at a manageable rate.
 Depending upon exactly how you define "subject," new subjects arrive perhaps every few seconds.
 By exposing only the stream of new subjects (and the tweets they are in) you see a useful, evolving view of what people are talking about.
 With reasonable parameterization of the definition of "subject" you get something about like the Times Square News Ticker.

-To charcterize the semantics of thousands of tweets per second, and then group them together based upon subject likenss would be a daunting task computationally.
+To find subjects by characterizing the semantics of thousands of tweets per second, and then group them together based upon subject likenss would be a daunting task computationally.
 Certainly it would be extremely difficult to do in real time.
-Fortunately, hower groups meaningful words used together are an excellent proxy for semantics.
+Fortunately, however, groups meaningful words used together are an excellent proxy for semantics.

-Interestingly, a subject is easiest to identify not by grouping based upon the most frequently used words, but by using words that being used are anomalously frequently at the moment.
+Interestingly, a subject is easiest to identify not by grouping based upon the most frequently used words, but by spotting less frequencly used words that being used are anomalously frequently at the moment.

 As the overwhelming majority of words are very rarely used (on the order of zero to a handful of times a day), in practice new subjects are typically characterised by the appearance together of two or three (or more) words that are suddenly being used with unusual frequency.